Guy Erez: Songwriting and producing

 One of Erez's first hit songs was BareNaked by Jennifer Love Hewitt, which he co-wrote with Meredith Brooks.
 The song made the Billboard Top 40 charts in 2002.
 This brought attention to Chrysalis Music, who signed him to a publishing deal, adding him to their roster of staff songwriters.
 During this time period, he also wrote and produced songs with artists including Holly Palmer and P.J.
 Olsson, garnering him another Billboard Top 40 hit with the Ryan Cabrera single "Shine On" for Atlantic Records.
 Erez also contributed as both songwriter and producer for the title track "Shine" from the second solo album by Sam Bettens of K's Choice fame and The Gipsy Kings' Live at Kenwood House in London DVD released in 2006.
-He also co-wrote the two most recent Alan Parsons singles with Parsons and P.J.
+He also co-wrote two recent Alan Parsons singles with Parsons and P.J.
 Olsson, "Fragile", and "Do you Live at All".